Dr. Padmaja Subbarao, MD, M.Sc., FRCP (C)

 Yaminee Charavanapavan, M.H.Sc.

 Yaminee received her M.H.Sc in Health Administration and H.B.Sc in Biochemistry and Mental Health Studies at the University of Toronto.
-Yaminee began at the Subbarao Lab in January 2016 as a Project Assistant and in June 2018 became the Clinical Research Project Coordinator for the CHILD Cohort Study’s Toronto site, helping orchestrate research visits for over 750 participants and their families.
+Yaminee began at the Subbarao Lab in January 2016 as a Research Assistant and since progressed to Research Coordinator and now Research Program Manager where she oversees lab activity and supports the team in new and ongoing research initiatives.

 Vera Dai, M.Sc.